|Kenya's First Lady, Lucy Kibaki hold the Standard newspaper with her in the lead story|

 She then ordered her security staff to confiscate staff members' cell phones, cameras, and other equipment.

 For the next five hours, Mrs. Kibaki berated The Daily Nation's staff, accusing them of publishing lies, abusing her and husband President Mwai Kibaki, and misleading Kenyans.

-The first lady was protesting coverage of how she interrupted the weekend farewell party of the outgoing World Bank country director, who was her neighbor, because the music was too loud.
+Mrs. Kibaki was protesting coverage of how she interrupted the weekend farewell party of the outgoing World Bank country director, who was her neighbor.
+She reportedly tried to get police to break up the party because the music was too loud.

 Clifford Derrick is a cameraman for Kenya Television Network and last year's winner of the CNN African Journalist of the Year award.
 Mr. Derrick describes to VOA his encounter with Mrs. Kibaki and the police boss, the PPO, when his network assigned him to cover the event.

 "I started taking pictures," he recalled.
 "After five minutes, she noticed I was taking pictures and then she ordered the PPO [Nairobi's provincial police boss] to come for me.
 As the PPO was hesitating, she advanced to my side herself and started asking me why I was taking the pictures.
 In the process, she grabbed my camera, though she never took it.
 I managed to hold it in my hands.
 Then she struggled with me to get a hold of the camera and the tape, and I refused.
 I managed to overpower her, and then, that was when she slapped me."

 Mr. Derrick says he then slipped away into the washroom, where he exchanged the tape he was using with a blank one.
 Mrs. Kibaki had ordered him to be arrested, says Mr. Derrick, but he managed to hide among the furniture and continue filming.

 Mr. Derrick says he felt, in his words, horrible and terrified by the incident, saying he could not believe something like that could ever happen.